So, you want to know more about the divine locations in Corfu, where the famous TV show the Durrells was filmed?

 Kontokali is a picturesque touristic resort on the east side of the island, just 6 km away from Corfu Town, close to Gouvia village.
 In Kontokali village you’ll find many Corfu hotels and rooms to let, as well as many Corfu restaurants and taverns.
 It’s the definition of the traditional, yet touristic Corfu village!

 Kontokali beach is beautiful and easily accessible, thanks to its close distance from Corfu Town.
-Sandy, with azure waters and very clean, this beach has been awarded with a Blue Flag!
+Sandy, with azure waters and very clean, this beach has been awarded a Blue Flag!
 What’s more, it’s fully organized with umbrellas and seabeds.

 Perfect for lazy days by the beach!